Business and Finance

 Value Propositions

-The acquisitions are the main source to reduce the cost of establishing the new infrastructure while joint ventures can help the company utilize the success of the local company for its benefits.
+Acquisitions are the main source of reducing the cost of establishing the new infrastructure, while joint ventures can help the company utilize the success of the local company for its own benefit.
 However, this is the main factor that Tesla lacks in its strategy to expand the business to the foreign market.
-Therefore, Rexaline (2016) mentioned that the only acquisitions that the company has are with SolarCity and Riviera Tool which both are US-based companies.
-The limited number of stores in the foreign markets is also a hindering factor for the company’s competitive position globally.
-As of 2015, the company has only 164 stores outside the United States which are far less than its main competitors such as Ford which has around 8733 foreign stores (Kamkoum, 2018).
+Therefore, Rexaline (2016) mentioned that the company’s only acquisitions are with SolarCity and Riviera Tool, both of which are US-based companies.
+The limited number of stores in foreign markets is also a hindering factor for the company’s competitive position globally.
+As of 2015, the company has only 164 stores outside the United States, which is far less than its main competitors, such as Ford, which has around 8733 foreign stores (Kamkoum, 2018).

 Therefore, the company needs to open several new stores in foreign markets to strengthen its position as a global brand.
-The greater number of stores in other countries can also help the company to increase the number of charging stations so that the customers do not have to travel long distances to charge their cars.
+The greater number of stores in other countries can also help the company increase the number of charging stations so that customers do not have to travel long distances to charge their cars.
 Thus, the value proposition of Tesla according to Martins, Rindova, and Greenbaum (2015) and Chen and Perez (2018) are its highly efficient design of electric vehicles.
-But with the new methods implemented, the company can also market its products based on their comparatively lower prices as well.
+However, with the new methods implemented, the company can also market its products based on their comparatively lower prices.

-The value integration of Tesla also involves a very high level of vertical integration towards battery and recharging network.
-This is primarily very helpful in reducing the cost between manufacturers and suppliers and also minimize the risks that are often associated with the lack of supporting infrastructure.
-But on the same hand, as noted by Movsesyan and Anokhina (2020), the high vertical integration strategy also involves many investment risks because the EV industry is very uncertain.
-Therefore, trade-offs and the transaction cost must be valued by the manufacturers to organize their processes more effectively.
+Tesla’s value integration also involves a very high level of vertical integration with the battery and recharging network.
+This is primarily very helpful in reducing the cost between manufacturers and suppliers and also minimising the risks that are often associated with the lack of supporting infrastructure.
+However, as noted by Movsesyan and Anokhina (2020), the high vertical integration strategy also involves many investment risks because the EV industry is very uncertain.
+Therefore, trade-offs and transaction costs must be valued by the manufacturers to organize their processes more effectively.

 Customer Segments

-This can be easily assessed that Tesla is operating only in the high-end segment in competition with many other established companies.
-This high-end market is very profitable for the incumbent firms as observed by (Thomas and Maine, 2019).
-But Tesla has successfully challenged the incumbent firms by using the Attackers’ Advantage strategy and establishing itself as a technological leader in the market.
+It can be easily assessed that Tesla operates only in the high-end segment, in competition with many other established companies.
+This high-end market is very profitable for the incumbent firms, as observed by (Thomas and Maine, 2019).
+However, Tesla has successfully challenged the incumbent firms by using the Attackers’ Advantage strategy and establishing itself as a technological leader in the market.
 Therefore, the complementary assets of the company have become a novel value proposition for the company.

 So, Tesla mainly covers the elite segment of the market for its electric vehicles (Yun et al., 2019).
 But in general, considering all the products of the company, the following are the specified customer segments of the company: